Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 Being a mod made for personal use means that I don't have any intention of doing a complete rework of every single martial art style here - it's just that in the end of the day, I like the idea of different self-taught styles for survivors depending of which weapons they are using, but when you have a character with Bashing 2, Melee 2 and Evading 2, and he suddenly has 50+ Evading while using Bojutsu...

 ...yeah, no, not my taste.
+So, I'm doing changes as they are interesting while I play with the mod.

 ## Plans